sarahali6233/shrthnder/README.md

    - Click "Add Shorthand"

 4. To use shortcuts:

-   - Simply type the shorthand followed by a space, period, or other punctuation
+   - Simply type the shorthand followed by a space
    - The shorthand will automatically expand to the full text

+5. Profiles:

+   - Switch between different profiles for different contexts (Default, Developer, Medical, etc.)
+   - Create new profiles for your specific needs
+   - Each profile has its own set of shortcuts

 ## Troubleshooting

 ### macOS Issues

 1. If keyboard events aren't being captured:

    - Check System Settings > Privacy & Security > Accessibility
    - Ensure your terminal/IDE has permissions
    - Try running from a different terminal
    - Log out and log back in after granting permissions

+2. If text expansion isn't working:

+   - Make sure you're using macOS 11 (Big Sur) or newer
+   - Check if any other text expansion tools are running
+   - Try running the application from a different terminal

 ### Windows Issues